yankaili2006/primihub-platform/primihub-service/README.md

-# Primihub Management Platform Service
+# PrimiHub Management Platform Service

-Primihub Management Platform is a comprehensive Spring Cloud-based service platform for managing and orchestrating privacy-preserving machine learning workflows.
+PrimiHub Management Platform is a comprehensive Spring Cloud-based service platform for managing and orchestrating privacy-preserving machine learning workflows.
 It provides a centralized management interface for data resources, models, projects, and federated learning tasks.

 ## 🏗️ Architecture Overview